dhis2/training-docs/content/android/tg_vizconfig.md

 #### Images

-If you can continue scrolling, you will see placeholders in which you can add an image.
+If you can continue scrolling, you will see a placeholder in which you can add an image.

 You can proceed to add an image (a good idea is to download some type of randomized icon or image to use rather then show your own photos from your phone) and display the signature fields.

 ![adding_image](images/vizconfig/adding_image.png)

+#### STOP - Perform Exercise 1

 ## Demo part 2 - Configuration